jh83/jh83.github.io/_posts/2022-10-28-mowerstatistics.markdown

 If WiFi is lost, then GPS positions are buffered and sent once the WiFi connectivity is reestablished.
 RTK-GPS seem to maintain its "FIX" status for about 30-60 seconds without a reference signal.

 The receiving *MongoDB Atlas Function* is responsible for parsing the raw NMEA string which was collected and sent by the ESP32 board to MongoDB.
-After parsing the NMEA String, the MongoDB function creates a geoJSON *point* feature of each measurement and inserts it into a timeseries collection in the database.
+After parsing the NMEA String, the MongoDB function creates a geoJSON *point* feature of each measurement and inserts it into a time series collection in the database.

 [![Architecture]({{ BASE_PATH }}/assets/images/mower-statistics/components.png)]({{ BASE_PATH }}/assets/images/mower-statistics/components.png)